All posts by Matt Wagstaffe

 17) “Can I pop by just for advice?
 I won’t buy anything, I promise.”

-Since we’re online-only, all advice happens by email or message — happily, and for free.
-Ask away: sizes, colours, warm vs cool, guest-room politics… we’ve got you.
+But since we are online-only, all advice now happens by email or message — happily, thoroughly, and still free.
+Ask away: sizes, colours, warm vs cool sleepers, guest-room politics, pillow drama, duvet confusion, whether your guest room is secretly a punishment chamber… we’ve got you.

-But in-person consultations went the way of our storefront, I’m afraid.
+In-person consultations went the way of the storefront, I’m afraid.

 18) “Can you wash the bedding before you send it so I can use it straight away?”